 Because who we are is enough.

-Just exist.
+Just exist and let go.
 Just exist in your messiness, in your confusion, in your pain, and change and moments of doubt.
 Just exist in the state of dizziness, realizing that maybe what’s important is not having everything planned or figured out, but experiencing what comes.
 Just let yourself be.
 Let what’s meant to happen, happen.
 Let life unfold all around you.

 Then realize everything is, and will be okay.